 In May 2010 Tohseef Shah spray painted a British War Memorial with "islam will dominate osama is coming" he was fined £50 & walked free from court.
 In November 2010, Emdadur Choudhury burned a Poppy during the.
 2mins silence.
 He too was given a fine, £500 and walked free from court.
 Today, 2 men have been sentenced to 12 months in prison for spray painting a Poppy on a mosque.
 Pass this on if you think its a disgrace.

-This message which is currently circulating rapidly across social networking site Facebook asserts that two men have been sentenced imprisonment for spray painting a mosque despite much lesser sentences being handed out for other examples of racial crimes but actioned out by Muslims.
+This message which is currently circulating rapidly across social networking site Facebook asserts that two men have been sentenced imprisonment for spray painting a mosque despite much lesser sentences being handed out for other examples of racial crimes that were actioned out by Muslims.

 The specific stories mentioned in the message are mostly true (but the fines have been mixed up).
-Tohseef Shah was fined £500 in compensation,£85 court costs and two year conditional discharge for spray painting a memorial statue and Emdadur Choudhury was fined £50 for setting alight a poppy, and finally it is also true that two men have been imprisoned for 12 months for spray painting a mosque.
-The two men, Steven James Vasey, 32, and 24-year-old Anthony Donald Smith were convicted in Durham this month.
+It was Tohseef Shah who was fined £500 in compensation,£85 court costs and two year conditional discharge for spray painting a memorial statue, and Emdadur Choudhury was fined £50 for setting alight a poppy, and finally it is also true that two men have been imprisoned for 12 months for spray painting a mosque.
+The two men, Steven James Vasey, 32, and 24-year-old Anthony Donald Smith were convicted in Durham in 2011.

-At first glance, one may justifiably feel angry at this apparent injustice which makes the British justice system appear soft on racial crimes committed by minorities.
+At first glance, one may justifiably feel angry at this apparent injustice which makes the British justice system appear soft on racial crimes committed by minorities and harsher when they are carried out by white people.
 But as with all brief and racially charged messages circulating the Internet, it does not really tell the whole story.